AbhinavRobinson/rust-vector-implementation/README.md

-# Rust Vector Implementation
+# Rust Vector/Array Implementation

-Learning rust with an implementation of Vec class as Vector, following the Rustonomicon.
+Learning rust with an implementation of Vec as Vector, following the Rustonomicon; and Arrays (own).